Gudradain/spirit-island-template/_docs/board_front.md

 ### Innate Powers
   - **innate-powers**: The container for the Innate Powers
     - quick-innate-power: The container for a single Innate Power.
-Don't confuse 'quick' with 'fast'.
-Speed is set below.
+Don't change this heading.
+Power speed is set below.
       - name: The name of the Innate Power
       - speed: Either "fast" or "slow"
       - range: The range of the innate.
+Uses special syntax:
-        - For no range, type "none".
+        - For no range (such as Spirit targeting powers), type "none".
         - For range, use an icon (if needed) + an integer separated by a comma.
 Examples:
           - 0
           - 1
           - sacred-site,2
           - wetland-presence,1
       - target: The target of the innate.
-It accepts html code.
-Refer to the [card template](_docs/card.md) for the syntax.
-The icon that you type in here can use the shorthand syntax.
+Unlike range, this uses the same HTML code as the rest of the template, so you can use any icons and the shorthand syntax (ie. {dahan}).
       - target-title: Either "TARGET" or "TARGET LAND"
-      - note: allows adding notes to the top of the innate (See Volcano Looming High or Lure of the Deep Wilderness as an example)
+      - note: allows adding notes to the top of the innate (See Volcano Looming High or Lure of the Deep Wilderness as an example).
+This may not appear in your version, so simply add it (see example spirits).
       - level: Contains the information for one level of an Innate Power
         - threshold: Contains the threshold informatioin.
 Can include:
           - Elements: 1-plant,2-fire
 		  - Icons: 2-wilds
-		  - Costs: cost-2
+		  - Energy Costs: cost-2
 		    - Example: Volcano: *\<level threshold="3-fire,cost-2"\>* or Many Minds: *\<level threshold="1-air,2-animal,2-beasts"\>*
-		  - Cost (custom icon): cost(custom1)<- that could be any icon.
+		  - Other Cost w/ custom icon: cost(custom1)-1 or cost(dahan)-2.
+Icon will appear with '-x' where x is the number you use.
 			- Example: Spreading Rot: *\<level threshold="2-moon,3-water,2-animal,2-cost(custom1)"\>Add 1 {disease}.\<\/level\>*
 		  - Or: or
 		    - Example: Trickster: *\<level threshold="3-sun,OR,3-fire"\>*